imbolc/tower-cookies/README.md

 ### Note on README

-Most of the readme is automatically copied from the crate documentation by [cargo-readme-sync][].
+Most of the readme is automatically copied from the crate documentation by [cargo-sync-readme][].
 This way the readme is always in sync with the docs and examples are tested.

 So if you find a part of the readme you'd like to change between `<!-- cargo-sync-readme start -->`